jenstornell/tabbis.js/docs/advanced.md

 - `tabActive` is the classname that will be set when the tab is active.
 - `paneActive` is the classname that will be set when the pane is active.

+#### `memoryName`

+By default the tab state is saved to local storage with the name `tabbis`.
+It can be changed to prevent collisions with another library.

 #### `callback`